 Security

 All physics content on UPOD is free for all to use, and therefore there are no major security constraints.
-Administrator login information must remain inaccessible, and reasonable care must be exercised in order to prevent attacks on the Hopper server.
+Administrator login information must remain inaccessible, and reasonable care exercised in order to prevent attacks on the Hopper server.

 Maintainability

-Code should be built following standard protocols and should be well documented in order for future maintainability.
+Code should follow standard protocols and be well documented for future maintainability.
 UPOD is assumed to be available for the foreseeable future, therefore the set of individuals in charge of maintenance will not be constant.

 Portability